Compliance risk maps. how to develop a compliance risk assessment?

 Therefore, to define our Compliance risk assessment we will need to follow the following steps: identify the risks, analyze them, assess them, treat them, monitor them and report all this to corresponding bodies.

-With the tool GlobalSUITE® we will be able to address all of them, being able to define a personalized risk methodology adapted to the entity, obtaining a a graphic risk assessmentin different formats and offering us the possibility of establishing a treatment plan in which the risks to be treated can be defined, with their actions, deadlines and personnel in charge for monitoring them.
+With the tool GlobalSuite® We will be able to address all of them, being able to define a personalized risk methodology adapted to the entity, obtaining a risk map graphic in different formats and offering us the possibility of establishing a treatment plan in which the risks to be treated can be defined, with their actions, deadlines and those responsible for their follow-up.